k0sproject/k0s/docs/dynamic-configuration.md

 The configuration object is a 1-to-1 mapping with the existing [configuration YAML](configuration.md).
 All the configuration options EXCEPT options under `spec.api` and `spec.storage` are dynamically reconciled.

-As with any Kubernetes cluster there are certain things that just cannot be changed on-the-fly such as pod and service CIDRs.
+As with any Kubernetes cluster there are certain things that just cannot be changed on-the-fly, this is the list of non-changeable options:

+- `network.podCIDR`
+- `network.serviceCIDR`
+- `network.provider`

 ## Configuration status